allenai/molmospaces-resources/README.md

 )
 ```

-**Legacy.** Alternatively, you can use the R2 remote storage for direct bucket access:
+Alternatively, we can use the R2 remote storage for direct bucket access:

 ```python
 from molmospaces_resources import R2RemoteStorage, setup_resource_manager